 As soon as your domain name is registered, this contact information becomes available to the public — unless you pay for domain privacy through your domain registrar.
 This domain privacy will shield your information from view keeping your personal information safe from spammers or worse, identity thieves.

-Next, begin to build your website.
+Once you've got the domain name in hand, you're ready to find hosting and build your website.
 Consider a free CMS, like HubSpot, to design your website, strategize for SEO, and create a blog.

 How to Register a Domain Name for Free